What we do

 Bridging Unit are seasoned ExpressionEngine experts.
-Since 2007 we've worked on dozens of different installations and have been in their Pro Network since 2009, the same year that we also wrote our first addon for the platform) for 9 and a half years - until EllisLab closed it.
+Since 2007 we've worked on dozens of different installations and were in its Pro Network from 2009 (the same year we also wrote our first addon for the platform) for 9 and a half years - until EllisLab closed it.

 There's not much we've not handled in our time using the system now, but we're adept at solving problems efficiently and will happily guide you through anything new.
 Whatever your ExpressionEngine need, we'd be delighted to help.